A Buyer’s Guide to AI in Health and Care

 - under what specific conditions it can be used

 This should enable you, in turn, to be clear about the product’s risk classification.
-Medical devices can be classed as I, IIa, IIb and III in order of increasing risk.
+Medical devices can be classed as I, IIa, IIb or III in order of increasing risk.
 The requirements for obtaining a CE mark are similar across all the classes but the complexity and amount of effort increases as the risk class increases.

 Products that are not medical devices